underground-software/ILKD_course_materials/slides/fd2.md

 1. Can `open(2)` a file with `O_PATH`

-1. Lighweight efernce to filesystem path entry
+1. Lighweight reference to filesystem path entry

 1. No I/O